We are the County-designated Patients’ Rights advocate for non-residential and outpatient behavioral health services.

 We work with local health plans to make sure the care they provide is coordinated between physical and behavioral health.

-We believe in making the mental health system better.
+We believe in making the behavioral health system better.
 We do this by being your voice of advocacy in the community.
 We coordinate with other advocates to change policies and practices that hinder persons with psychiatric disabilities and/or substance abuse disorders.
 We also work with community agencies to see that patients’ rights information is posted and always available.

 It is easy to receive help.
 Call us at 1-877-SD HEALTH (1-877-734-3258) TTY 1-800-735-2929 or stop by our Midtown San Diego Office at 1764 San Diego Ave, Suite 100, San Diego, CA 92110.
 Our office is a short walk from three bus stops and the Washington Street Trolley station.
 Free street parking close by.

 We assist you with non-residential and outpatient behavioral health grievances and appeals.
 As the County-designated Title IX Patients’ Rights Advocate for outpatient services in San Diego County, we can take and act upon complaints from patients, family, friends, and even staff.
 You can call us at 1-877-SD HEALTH (1-877-734-3258) or open this link, (Spanish, Arabic, Tagalog and Vietnamese) that explains how we can help you.
 You can also fill out a County Grievance/Appeal Form out.
 Forms are available in English, Spanish, Arabic, Tagalog, Farsi, and Vietnamese.
 Once a form is filled out, you can drop it off at our Midtown San Diego Office or fax it to us (619-471-2782) or mail it to us:

 Attention: Behavioral Health Team, 1764 San Diego Avenue, Suite 100, San Diego CA 92110.

 We argue for patients’ rights.
 By taking your complaints about providers or managed care plans, together we can improve the behavioral health system.
 We know how unbelievably complicated health care is today.
 We work with you and your family to make the best choices.